CloudM-Migrate/documentation/Migration-Project-Guides/FileSharetoM365.md

 - Export Type: User
 - Import Type: Team Site
 - Export Name: Any value that refers to source such as E:\
-- Import Name: SharePoint Document Library (example: /sites/site-name/Shared%20Documents/) or OneDrive UPN
+- Import Name: SharePoint Document Library (example: sites/site-name/) or OneDrive UPN
-- Given Name \ Item Name: N/A
+- Given Name \ Item Name: Documents
-- Family Name: N/A
+- Family Name: SharePoint Site Name
 - Password: N/A
-- Document Path: Mapped drive letter with subfolder path if needed
+- Document Path: Full UNC path on source.

 Validate **Migrate** and **Drive** are checked and select **Save** to add the migration line item.
 Repeat for each file share in scope for migration.
 The folder structure entered under Document Path will be preserved on the destination unless otherwise specified by having <a href="https://docs.cloudm.io/Engineering-Reference/FileSystem.html#migrate-top-level-folder">Migration Top Level Folder</a> checked and <a href="https://docs.cloudm.io/Engineering-Reference/ProjectAdvancedOptions.html#topfolder">target folder</a> specified.